sgmbr/annes-project/30_Flip/README.txt

 - set listener for 'resize' and 'orientationchange' to resizeIframe

 index.html
-- added function for resizeIframe
+- changed notifyIframe function not to take height parameter
 - added .col-xxs-6 class

 game.js